saminiir/saminiir.github.io/_posts/2016-02-20-openvpn-puts-packets-inside-your-packets.markdown

 # Encryption

 When using tunneling, there's a high chance that the information you transmit is of delicate nature.
-Hence, cryptographic measures have to be taken into use to prevent anyone from snooping in the data.
+Hence, cryptographic measures have to be taken into use to prevent anyone from snooping in on the data.

 Since OpenVPN is an userspace application, _Transport Layer Security_ (TLS) is a natural choice for the security protocol[^2].
 TLS operates in the layers above the networking stack, so implementing it in an application's scope is easier than more involved lower-level protocols that require specific[^swan] kernel modules.
 If you've ever browsed a site with the protocol HTTPS, then you have used TLS for authentication and encryption.